Picture yourself at a sporting event. What do we celebrate when we’re there? Here are a few examples…

 And now, imagine a game during which the stands are quiet except when actual points are scored.
 A boring game to watch and a painful game to play in!
-It would be hard to stay engaged and focused on a quiet, low energy event.
+It would be hard to stay engaged and focussed on a quiet, low energy event.

 With work teams increasingly distributed, regular means of recognition is a great way to break through the background noise to create moments of appreciation.
 Rewards are coming up more and more for our clients as a technique to elevate those higher impact moments.

 If you already have forms of non-monetary recognition, you’re off to a great start.
-In a 2021 we found that 73% of people looking to leave their job would stay if they were recognized more.
+In a 2021 survey we found that 73% of people looking to leave their job would stay if they were recognised more.
 But on the flip side of that, not everyone is doing it right, with 54% of employees feeling their boss should do more to appreciate them.

 Reward can be the missing piece to creating a more consistent culture of recognition, and the data supports this, with 84% of employees saying it’s important to receive rewards for their efforts.